letolab/airy/doc/intro.rst

 Database
 --------

 Only MongoDB is currently supported.
-We welcome any help in porting Airy to other database engines, but we have no plans for supporting SQL.
+We will appreciate any help with adding support for other database engines, but we have no plans for supporting SQL-based engines or any other relational databases.

 Airy comes with a basic ORM, which is provided by `MongoEngine <http://mongoengine.org/>`_